In an earlier blog post I wrote about Autodiscover changes, especially when using Outlook 2016 Click-to-Run.

 Clearly visible are the different steps, including a number of tries on the Autodiscover URL.
 This fails a couple of times because of anonymous access, and it succeeds when credentials are entered.
 Then it returns the correct information.

 Figure 6.
 Autodiscover information from an external point of view.As you can see, Autodiscover can be a lengthy process and therefore it can take quite some time before the information that Outlook needs is returned.
 It is possible to change the Autodiscover process using registry keys on the Windows client where Outlook is running.
-You can find (or create this key if it doesn’t exist) here:
+You can find it here (or create this key if it doesn’t exist):

 The following DWORD entries can be created: